Pros and Cons of Buying a House

 • No HOA dues: Some homes are in developments with homeowner’s associations that require monthly dues on top of all the other expenses, and they aren’t optional.
 Not so with renting.

-Financial Disadvantages of Renting
+Disadvantages of Renting a Home

 • It can be difficult to change the property: Would you like a deck for entertaining?
 Would you prefer a fenced yard?
 Want to paint the bedroom a grayish blue?
 Often there’s little you can do about these issues with a rental.
-Unless significant changes to the property are explicitly outlined in the lease, you must get the permission from the landlord to address your desires.
+Unless significant changes to the property are explicitly outlined in the lease, you must get permission from the landlord to address your desires.
 Landlords sometimes don’t trust tenants to make “improvements.”
 But sometimes they do.

 • You aren’t building value: When you leave your rental, all you take with you is yourself and the furniture and dishes that belong to you.
 It’s the property owner’s equity that grows, not yours.